List of Marmalade Boy characters: Yuu Matsuura

 One of Yuu's biggest goals, in addition to being an architect, is to uncover his paternity.
 A series of unfortunate events leads him to believe that Youji is not his biological father.
-Nobody knows of his quest at first, especially Miki, as he researches various individuals who may or may not have fathered him, acculumating with him believing that Jin is his father, and Miki to be his half-sister.
+Nobody knows of his quest at first, especially Miki, as he researches various individuals who may or may not have fathered him, culminating with him believing that Jin is his father, and Miki to be his half-sister.
 However, it is revealed that Youji is his true father and is free to continue his and Miki's relationship.
 At the end of the anime, they marry; in the manga, they are making plans to marry after college.
 In the movie, he is played by Ryo Yoshizawa.